xanderstevenson/meeting-agenda-and-recap/README.md

 ## Overview

-This is a pair of Python scripts which post neat, organized meeting agendas and recaps to a Webex space of your choice.
+This is a pair of Python scripts which uses Adaptive Cards to post neat, organized meeting agendas and recaps to a Webex space of your choice.
 I wrote this because I was tired of manually formatting meeting agendas and recaps from text documents to Webex messages.
 I hope this will make managing your meetings a more pleasurable experience.

 <br>